bohdanadev/nestjs-typeorm-postgres-cars-pricing-api/README.md

-# NESTJS-POSTGRES-TYPEORM USED CAR PRICING API
+# NESTJS-TYPEORM-POSTGRES CARS PRICING API
 This RESTful API is developed with NestJS, TypeORM, and PostgreSQL.
 User authentication is handled through cookie sessions.

 The API facilitates managing prices for pre-owned vehicles.
 Users have the ability to submit reports on sold cars, and the application can then calculate an estimated average price for a vehicle based on these submitted reports